Synchronicity versus coincidence: Can we go beyond mere belief or skepticism?

 We see patterns

-“Humans are essentially pattern-detecting machines,” she told us.
+“Humans are essentially pattern-detecting machines,” Prof. Osman told us, to explain things further.
 “So, coincidences are based on repeating events.
 They are surprising to us, and that is because they seem unexpected or rare.
 Throwing a dice several times in a row and getting 4,6,4,2,5,5, might be rare, as is getting 6,6,6,6,6,6,” she added.
 “But one pattern seems more meaningful, because we have added more value to it.
 The point is that some things are surprising but explainable.”

 Do a high number of coincidental events in a row create a pattern?
 It turns out we are very good at seeing a meaningful connection between ideas even when they are not related.
 Experts call this ‘apophenia’ as a way of explaining when synchronicity happens.
 It’s our tendency to see patterns in random events.